OP-LoRA: The Blessing of Dimensionality: Methodology: Overparameterized LoRA (OP-LoRA)

-Once fine-tuning is complete, the MLP can be discarded, retaining only the low-rank matrices \( A \) and \( B \) for inference.
-Furthermore , as in standard LoRA, \( A \) and \( B \) can be merged with the pre-trained model's weights by adding \( \Delta W = BA \) to the relevant layer weights.
-Although the MLP is compact in depth, it predicts a high-dimensional output — the size of the LoRA parameters — which makes it overparameterized.
+Once finetuning is complete, the MLP can be discarded, retaining only the low-rank matrices \( A \) and \( B \) for inference and storage.
+Furthermore, as in standard LoRA, \( A \) and \( B \) can be merged with the pre-trained model's weights by adding \( \Delta W = BA \) to the relevant layer weights (Equation \ref{eq:lora}).
+Although the MLP is compact in depth, it predicts a high-dimensional output, the size of the LoRA parameters, increasing its parameter count.
 For instance, an MLP with a hidden dimension of 32 scales the number of trainable parameters by approximately 32.
 This makes OP-LoRA particularly advantageous in settings where inference resources are constrained, but sufficient memory is available during training.
+Further, because the MLP is small relative to a typical base model, wall-time penalties are not large.
+For more details on computational cost, see Section \ref{sec:analysis}.